Sunday, June 13, 2010

 "Gibb then worked with Professor Jerome Lettvin at MIT on epistemology and color vision while studying law.
 In 1974, Gibb entered the New England School of Law, graduating in 1978.
 She worked as a legislative aide in the Massachusetts State Legislature, studied natural systems, and pursued her interest in sculpture and painting.
 She joined the Massachusetts Bar in 1979.
 While raising her family, she practiced law, specializing in real and intellectual property.
 She worked, for part of that time, in patent law...In 2000, she produced a documentary on her art and running entitled Where the Spirit Leads.
 She pursues a career in art and writes on a wide range of topics including economics, spirituality, the nature of natural systems, and the phenomenon of subjective experience.
 Recently she joined the Cecil B. Day Neuromuscular Laboratory, in Boston, as an associate working to find the causes of and cures for neurodegenerative diseases, specifically amyotrophic lateral sclerosis."

-I have no idea whether Bobbi Gibb was actually good at any of those things or was just a dilettante.
-But she had the courage to try a lot of different things, and she had the courage to run the marathon without a boyfriend for protection.
+I have no idea whether Bobbi Gibb was actually good at all of those things or was just a dilettante.
+(Either way, she sounds highly intelligent.)
+But she had the courage to try a lot of different things, and had the courage to run the marathon without a boyfriend for protection.
 It seems to me she'd make a far better feminist icon than Kathrine Switzer.